 Ninety-nine percent of girls and women in Egypt have experienced sexual harassment, leaving many too afraid to even walk down the street in case they are abused or kidnapped.
 These issues affect girls’ rights, especially their right to an education, as they often encounter teasing and insults on their way to school.

-Plan International is working to change this through our Safer Cities program.
-Plan supports girls’ groups, where girls and young women are encouraged to be confident, speak out, and express their opinions.
+Plan International is working to change this through our Safer Cities for Girls program in Cairo.
+Plan supports girls’ groups, where girls and young women are encouraged to be confident, speak out and express their opinions.

 Now, when the girls are harassed on the streets, they are able to defend themselves.